 Your vape temperature is another critical part of the mix.
-This will depend on your style and what you’re after.
+This will depend on your style and what effect you prefer.
 Different cannabinoids evaporate at various temperatures (producing different levels of high).
 Experiment a bit until you find a sweet spot that works for you.

 Avoid Burning Your Herbs

 You aren't going through all this trouble just to combust by accident.
 Generally, you should never need to use your vape on its highest settings.
 Vapes have an upper and the lowest temperature but for most, its the middle settings that are ideal for vaporizing.

 Pack That Oven Right

 Get the finest ground you can use so that your oven walls and airflow can make contact with the most substantial amount of bud.
-This might sound like you need to cram in as much weed as you can, however, what you really need to do is pack very finely ground bud evenly without condensing it so much to cut off airflow.
+This might sound like you need to cram in as much weed as you can, however, what you need to do is pack very finely ground bud evenly without condensing it so much to cut off airflow.

 Take a measured hit

-Don't take long hard hits from your vape pen, it's not a joint.
-If you hit it too hard, then it cannot heat the air as it passes through the oven, or you may suck up more concentrate fluid that can be vaporized and waste some valuable dabs.
+Don't take long hard hits from your vape pen; it's not a joint.
+If you hit it too hard, then it cannot heat the air as it passes through the oven, or you may suck up more concentrate fluid than can be vaporized and waste some valuable dabs.